deanzaka/nodejs-assessment-public/README.md

 ### Prerequisite

-To run this please install latest version of [Docker Engine](https://docs.docker.com/get-docker/) in your machine
+To run this please install latest version of [Docker](https://docs.docker.com/get-docker/) in your machine

 ### Run unit test